 - Rubber sandal

-- Reusable water bottle and water purification tablets
+- Reusable water bottles and water purification tablets

 - Sleeping bag

-- Enough cash for the trek: You rarely find ATMs in the trekking trail
+- Enough cash for the trek: You rarely find ATMs on the trekking trail

 Optional Items For Trekking

-- Hiking Boots: Besides trekking shoes, if you manage a pair of hiking boots having a strong grip and ankle support, it works best for trekking in the most difficult trail too.
+- Hiking Boots: Besides trekking shoes, if you manage a pair of hiking boots with a strong grip and ankle support, it works best for trekking on the most difficult trail, too.
 But be sure, they are perfect in size and light enough to wear for long hours.

-- Trekking pole: It might be useful for you to slippery and complicated trail.
+- Trekking pole: It might be useful for you on the slippery and complicated trail.

-- Toilet paper: You can also buy on the way.
+- Toilet paper: You can also buy it on the way.

-- First-aid- Kit: No bother for organized group as your guide will carry.
-Still, you are suggested to include some of the items like motion sickness pills, electronic thermometer, aspirin, iodine tablets, birth control, some oral rehydration packets and tiger balm which is great for bites and sting.
+- First-aid Kit: No bother for organized groups as your guide will carry it.
+Still, you are suggested to include some of the items like motion sickness pills, electronic thermometer, aspirin, iodine tablets, birth control, some oral rehydration packets and tiger balm, which is great for bites and stings.

 - Sleeping bag liner

-- Dust mask: Useful especially for dusty section of the trail.
+- Dust mask: Useful especially for dusty sections of the trail.